 The modern piano has three pedals: una corda (one string), damper, and sostenuto pedals.
 In which cases do pianists use them?
 How to purpose pedals on a piano?
 How to read a notation with pedaling and compose it?

 What is the reason why some pianos have three pedals and others only two?
-Meet everything about it in today’s article, become aware of all secrets of the perfect chord sustain, and become a talented pianist!
+Meet everything about it in today’s article, become aware of all the secrets of the perfect chord sustain, and become a talented pianist!

 - 1 Types of Piano Pedals